 Novel dentifrice formulations are constantly being developed to address the combined consumer need for improved tooth whitening combined with low abrasivity and minimal damage to enamel and dentine.
 Robust REA and RDA testing quantifies the potential for dentifrice products to abrade dental hard tissue.

-Our in vitro clinical research scientists are able to conduct abrasivity and tissue loss studies (REA and RDA) using surface profilometry providing key product development support or claims substantiation.
+Our in vitro clinical research scientists conduct abrasivity and tissue loss studies (REA and RDA) using surface profilometry providing key product development support or claims substantiation.
 Samples of human / bovine enamel or dentine are typically prepared in resin discs and polished to expose a flat and perfectly smooth surface.
 The edges of the specimen are masked off leaving the area of interest exposed.
 This area of the surface is then brushed using a mechanical brushing machine and a slurry of the test dentifrice under specific conditions of load, speed and duration.

 Surface profilometry, either in two dimensions using a probe or in three dimensions using a laser scanner, is used to quantify the amount of tissue removed by the brushing process.
 At least six specimens are used for each test dentifrice and the mean depths are calculated.
 REA and RDA values are then calculated relative to a calcium pyrophosphate reference material as specified in ISO11609.